 A very attractive feature of these achievements consists in overcoming time-consuming calculations by a sound mathematical understanding of the features of the IAST model.
 This results in robust and reliable implementations of the adsorption equilibrium computation for the dynamic simulation of liquid chromatography multi-column arrangements, e.g., SMB.

 To this purpose, we implement suitable numerical schemes to solve the partial differential equations that describe fixed-bed adsorbers.
-We perform the necessary local adsorption equilibrium calculations with the efficient procedures described in and .
+We perform the necessary local adsorption equilibrium calculations with the efficient procedures.

 This is one of several on-going topics within our research scope.